stianlaa/byte-barometer/backend/README.md

 The backend offers a websocket endpoint where clients can query for a subject making use of the hybrid embedding search capabilities of some vector databases.
 In short a query works as follows:

-1. The query string is received
+1. The query string is received over websocket, and the sender client id is noted
 2. The query string is converted into a sparse and a dense embedding, using Splade and OpenAI
 3. A weighting factor is applied to the sparse and dense vector to prioritize between semantic and conventional search.